 Specific purpose: To inform the audience about different English Apps

 There are some tips to developing purpose statements.
-One, they are never express as a question because a purpose statement answers questions.
+One, they are never expressed as a question because a purpose statement answers questions.
 Two, avoid figurative or technical language because they need to be as clear as possible.
 Lastly, a purpose statement should only be one sentence and deal with one idea as this helps with clarity.

 The topic and purpose of a paper/presentation are critical for you to know and develop in advance.
 This sets the stage for clear communication with whoever you are engaging with your content.